Support #895

 It's like the early 2000's all over again.
 There's a reason most servers aren't configured like that.

-#8 Updated by Artem S. Tashkinov about 5 years ago
+#8 Updated by Artem S. Tashkinov over 5 years ago

 John Lindgren wrote: